grindsa/acme2certifier/docs/eab.md

 key_file: examples/eab_handler/key_file.json
 ```

-kid and mac_key need to be stored as key/value pairs in json format.
+kid and mac_key need to be stored as key/value pairs in JSON format.

 ```json
 {